Bhumika0305/ShadowFox/README.md

 # 🌟 ShadowFox Internship Repository

 This repository contains all tasks completed during my **Web Development Internship at ShadowFox**.
-The internship was structured into three levels of difficulty — **Beginner, Intermediate, and Advanced (Client Project)**.
+The internship was structured into three levels of difficulty — **Beginner, Intermediate, and Advanced**.
 Each task folder contains source code, assets, and documentation for the respective project.

 ---